Search filters take the search results list and remove items which are not matching filter criteria.

 - users need not go through search results page by page

 - users should know where they have ended up

 - fast access of entire catalog based on filters

 What are the common search filters?

 It depends on the website type.
-For ex. for a online books store its useful to show filter on the category of books, author, publication year, language etc. For a music website, it will be a genre, singer, song type, language, tracks etc. Whereas for a blogs site, a category of blogs, tags, year etc will be common search filters.
+For ex. for an online books store it’s useful to show filters on the category of books, author, publication year, language etc. For a music website, it will be a genre, singer, song type, language, tracks etc. Whereas for a blog site, a category of blogs, tags, year etc will be common search filters.
 In Google search results, commonly shown search filters are images, shopping, news, books, videos etc.

 Where are search filters shown?

 Generally, filters are shown on the left side or on top of the search results.

 Google shows some filters on top of the search results as shown below

 As shown below, amazon shows filters options for selecting department.